yimuw/yimu-blog/least_squares/lucas_kanade/README.md

 make
 ```

-### 3. How to run
+## 3. How to run

-I push sample images in "yimu-blog/data/image_seqence_basketball".
+I push sample images in `yimu-blog/data/image_seqence_basketball`.
 Not the best practice but it makes our life easier.
 #### 3.1 tracking

-Assmuing you are in "yimu-blog/least_squares/lucas_kanade/build",
+Assmuing you are in `yimu-blog/least_squares/lucas_kanade/build`,
 ```
 ./lk_translation2d/lucas-kanada <path-to /yimu-blog/data/image_seqence_basketball>
 ```

 #### 3.2 tracking with covariance

-Assmuing you are in "yimu-blog/least_squares/lucas_kanade/build",
+Assmuing you are in `yimu-blog/least_squares/lucas_kanade/build`,
 ```
 ./lk_translation2d/lucas-kanada <path-to /yimu-blog/data/image_seqence_basketball> show_cov
 ```

+## 4. Licence

+BSD license

+Optional: If you benefit from the work, you can ONLY ask author leetcode easy questions.